 App Cleaner Pro

-App Cleaner Pro is free to download from the App Store.
-In-app Purchase costs $4.99.
-The free mode allows you to preview installed apps, remove service files, including broken files and leftovers, preview installed system extensions, and disable unneeded auto-launching programs from running when the system is loading.
+App Cleaner provides a free trial for 7 days.
+The cost after the trial period is $9.99.
+The app allows you to preview installed apps, remove service files, including broken files and leftovers, preview installed system extensions, and disable unneeded auto-launching programs from running when the system is loading.